enwaiax/peer2profit/README.md

 It has below features:

-1. Supporting two tags of image based on Alpine and Debian11.
-The tag `alpine` is absolutely the smallest image, and the tag `latest` is the most common image.
+1. Supporting two tags of image based on Alpine and Debian-11.
+The tag `alpine` is absolutely the smallest image, and the tag `latest` is the Debian-11 based image.

 2. The script `peer2fly.sh` will help with below steps
    - Install the necessary packages